btannady/Big-Data-College-Catalog-Search/README.md

 # (Big Data) College Course Catalog Search Program
-This is my Big Data College Course Catalog Search Program !

 Hi,

-This is my Diablo Valley College Course Catalog Search Program!
+This is my (Big Data) College Course Catalog Search Program!
 It is coded in C++, the DvcScheduleSearch.cpp file reads off of the dvc-schedule.txt file, so make sure you have them BOTH in the same file directory when you compile the DvcScheduleSearch.cpp program.